 As a graduate instructor, your training will prepare you to excel in the teaching of language, literature, and culture.
 As a new graduate instructor, you will teach one section per semester of a first or second-year French course.
 You will receive extensive training, pedagogical support, and guidance from the director of language instruction and program coordinators.
 Our pedagogical training emphasizes both theory and practical training in second language pedagogy.
 Furthermore, while graduate students in many French departments teach only language courses, we offer our students a wide range of teaching opportunities, including courses at the intermediate level and literature classes.

-As a graduate student, funds are available to you for travel to give a refereed paper at a conference, fulfill a library or archive fellowship, or attend other competitive programs (such as Cornell School of Criticism and Theory or Dartmouth Cultural Studies Institute).
-No more than one presentation at a graduate-student conference will be funded in a student's career.
+As a graduate student, funds are available to you for travel to present a paper at a conference, fulfill a library or archive fellowship, or attend other competitive programs (such as Cornell School of Criticism and Theory or Dartmouth Cultural Studies Institute).

 Summer fellowships are also awarded to outstanding students who are making timely progress on their degrees.